 - Federal Pell Grants can sometimes be applied to summer study abroad.
 For more information, please speak with the Office of Student Financial Services.

 - You are encouraged to consider applying for a scholarship from the Fund for Education Abroad.
 More information is available at this link.
-Applications are due January 20, 2021.
+Applications are due in January 2023.

 - Do you receive a Federal Pell Grant?
 You are strongly encouraged to apply for the Benjamin A. Gilman International Scholarship.
-More information is available here and applications are due March 2, 2021.
+More information is available here and applications are due in March 2023.
+Students with a strong interest are encouraged to apply by the early deadline in October 2022.

 - Students are encouraged to enter the 1st-Art-Gallery.com Annual Scholarship Competition.
 More information is available here.